jj8ng/jj8ng/README.md

 ### Hi, I'm Shanga Choi :)
 ##### aka Hannah Choi

-B.S.
-Computer Science (Minor: AI), Ewha Womans University, Seoul.
+I'm majoring Computer Science and also minoring AI in Ewha Womans University, Seoul.
-Undergraduate researcher working on hardware-aware AI — model pruning/quantization for edge deployment and on-device LLM power efficiency.
+Currently working as an undergraduate researcher working on hardware-aware AI — model pruning/quantization for edge deployment and on-device LLM power efficiency.

+You can find me here!
 📫 gloody@ewha.ac.kr